MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot.fr-fr/Instructions/Demos/DEMO_module5_3-improve-code-security-github-copilot-chat.md

     ```

-1. Implémentez les mises à jour suggérées qui aident à améliorer la sécurité du code pour votre fichier `Program.cs`.
+1. Implement the suggested updates that help to improve code security for your `Program.cs` file.

-1. Pour vous assurer qu’aucune erreur n’a été introduite par les modifications, compilez et exécutez votre solution.
+1. To ensure that no errors were introduced by the changes, build and run your solution.

-## Résumé
+## Summary

-Dans cette version de démonstration, vous avez utilisé GitHub Copilot Chat pour générer des suggestions pour améliorer la sécurité du code dans un exemple d’application.
-Vous avez développé des prompts qui ont dirigé GitHub Copilot pour fournir des suggestions visant à améliorer l’authentification, la protection des données, la journalisation et d’autres sujets liés à la sécurité.
-Vous avez implémenté les mises à jour suggérées pour améliorer la sécurité de la classe BankAccount et de la classe Program dans le projet **APL2007M5BankAccount-Security**.
+In this demo, you used GitHub Copilot Chat to generate suggestions for improving code security in a sample application.
+You developed prompts that directed GitHub Copilot to provide suggestions for improving authentication, data protection, logging, and other security-related topics.
+You implemented the suggested updates to improve the security of the BankAccount class and the Program class in the **APL2007M5BankAccount-Security** project.